 Examples of reliable information Why they are considered reliable Colleagues They can provide feedback, information, and different perspectives regarding the work practice to help you find a solution.
 Workplace policies and procedures The policies and procedures provide details and have been developed by the organisation.
 Government websites The information they provide should be reliable and accurate because it is a government website.
 Clients They can provide feedback, information, and different perspectives regarding the work practice.
 Feedback could be a complaint or a compliment and could include a survey.
 Online research Website can provide current information and different perspectives regarding the work practice.
-It is important that the information is from reputable sites such as a recognised organisation, a university or a recognised expert in the field.
+It is important that the information is from

 Identify the key components of the Eisenhower Matrix and SPADE decision-making frameworks.
-Provide explanations of each component in your own words [maximum 500 words in total].
+Provide explanations of each component in your own words (maximum 500 words in total).